Greek Island Ferry

 them there will be no sir-charge and when you

-arrive at your Athens hotel there will be an
+arrive at Athens Airport or at your Athens hotel there will be an

 envelope waiting for you with a nice little note